voorloopnul/decouphage/README.md

-# Decouphage: the art of decorating a Phage genome by gluing colored gene labels onto it.
+# Decouphage: the art of decorating a Phage genome by gluing colorful features into it.

 ## Description